-While some methods of breast cancer diagnosis are safe to use during pregnancy, certain methods may put the baby at risk.
+While some methods of breast cancer diagnosis are safe to use during pregnancy,

 - Mammograms can detect most breast cancers, and are generally safe during pregnancy.
 Mammograms use minimal radiation, and focus radiation on the breast, which does not endanger the baby.
 Doctors or assistants may place a lead shield over the belly to offer extra protection.